 Taxes: You agree that you shall bear and be responsible for any and all applicable federal, state, local, and foreign taxes, duties, tariffs, levies, withholdings, and similar assessments (including without limitation, sales, use, and value added taxes) related to your newsletter.

-Revenue Share: You agree to pay us a percentage of the total amount charged by you to Readers (the “Revenue Share”) after any amounts deducted by the Payment Processor.
+Revenue Share: You agree to pay us a percentage of the total amount charged by you to Readers (the “Revenue Share”).
+The remaining amount, after any fees deducted by the Payment Processor, will be retained by you.
 The Revenue Share percentage is set between you and Substack during registration of your Publisher account.

-Revenue Share Payment: During the term of this Agreement, the Payment Processor will pay the Revenue Share owed to us on a rolling basis as you process subscription payments from Readers.
+Revenue Share Payment: During the term of this Agreement, the Payment Processor will pay the Revenue Share owed to us and deduct any applicable fees on a rolling basis as you process subscription payments from Readers.
 You agree to these payments and further agree that all Revenue Share payments are non-refundable.

 Information Upon Request: You will provide us with all requested data or information about you and your newsletters.
 This includes all payment and tax identification information, and you will ensure this information is accurate and up-to-date.

 You agree to the following rules around your relationships with Readers and other users of Substack:

 Sole Responsibility: You agree that you are solely responsible for (and that we have no responsibility to you or to any third party for) any newsletters you distribute through Substack and for the consequences of your actions by doing so.
 This means that you acknowledge and agree that you are solely responsible for ensuring distribution of your newsletters, our actions under this Agreement are solely to assist you in facilitating distribution.